septa-ma/working-in-open-source/README.md

 - **7- personal satisfaction and confidence boost.**

 # B- How to find a project?
-- **1- go to the issues tab on your github and search for projects. for examples:**
+- **1- go to the issues tab on your github and filter and search for projects. for examples:**
     - is:issue is:open language:python label:"good first issue"
     - is:issue is:open label:"good first issue"
     - is:open label:"good first issue"